DasLab/DataPrepRibonanzaKaggle2023/README.md

 The complete **kaggle2023** folder is on Rhiju Das's laptop, which is synced to [this Google Drive (made public at competition end)](https://drive.google.com/open?id=15dTkZoVHioacjgcGfwsYBF7xyt4qYOVc&usp=drive_fs) as well as on Stanford's Oak long-term storage (`/oak/stanford/groups/rhiju/sherlock/scratch/rhiju/Experiments/Eterna_RYOP_Pilot2022_experiments/DataAnalysis/kaggle2023.tgz`)

+Notes on 'releases' of data & solution sets are available in this [RibonanzaKaggle2023_VersionNotes Sheet](https://docs.google.com/spreadsheets/d/1lxkhN-nmqxMru2CKYi9pzZZ7uT5IT6k47zTGvdKkrvo/edit?usp=drive_link) which is in the Google Drive above.

 ## What's in here